-Insurance and reinsurance intermediaries, and ancillary insurance distributors shall be registered with a competent authority, in their home Member State.
-Insurance and reinsurance undertakings authorised under Directive 2009/138/EC and their employees shall not be required to register under this Directive.
+Insurance and reinsurance intermediaries, and ancillary insurance distributors intermediaries shall be registered with a competent authority, in their home Member State.

-Without prejudice to the first subparagraph, Member States may stipulate that insurance and reinsurance undertakings and other bodies may cooperate with the competent authorities in registering other insurance and reinsurance intermediaries and in the application of the requirements of Article 8Chapter V to such intermediaries.
-In particular, in the case of tied insurance intermediaries, they may be registered by an insurance undertaking, by an association of insurance undertakings, or by an insurance or reinsurance intermediaries undertakings of a competent authority.
+12961/14 SS/sv 26 DGG 1B EN Without prejudice to the first subparagraph, Member States may stipulate that insurance and reinsurance undertakings distributors and other bodies may cooperate with the competent authorities in registering other-insurance, and reinsurance and ancillary insurance intermediaries and in the application of the requirements of Chapter V to such intermediaries.
+In particular, in the case of tied insurance intermediaries, they may be registered by an insurance undertaking, by an association of insurance undertakings, or by an insurance or reinsurance intermediary under the supervision of a competent authority.

-2. Member States may stipulate that, where an insurance or reinsurance intermediary acts under the responsibility of an insurance or reinsurance undertaking or of another registered insurance or reinsurance intermediary, the latter intermediary or the undertaking shall be responsible for ensuring that it meets the conditions for registration set out in this Directive.
-In such a case, the person or entity accepting responsibility shall, having been informed by the Member States of the matters set out in paragraph 7 of this Article, sub-paragraphs (a) and (b) of Article 3b(5), be satisfied as to the matter set out in paragraph 7 of this Article, sub-paragraph (c)-) of Article 3b(5).

-3. Member States may also stipulate that the person or entity which takes responsibility for the intermediary shall register that intermediary.
+- 2. Member States may stipulate that the insurance and reinsurance distributor which is responsible for the activity of an insurance, reinsurance or ancillary insurance intermediary, where an insurance or reinsurance intermediary acts under the responsibility of an insurance or reinsurance undertaking or of another registered insurance or reinsurance intermediary, the latter intermediary or the undertaking shall be responsible for ensuring that it-the latter meets the conditions for registration, including the conditions set out in Article 3b(5)(c)this Directive.
+In such a case, the person or entity accepting responsibility shall, having been informed by the Member States of the matters set out in sub-paragraphs (a) and (b) of Article 3b(5), be satisfied as to the matter set out in sub-paragraph (c) of Article 3b(5). - 3.
+Member States may also stipulate that the person or entity insurance or reinsurance distributor which takes responsibility is responsible for the activity of an insurance, reinsurance or ancillary insurance intermediary shall register that intermediary.